PKUZHOU/MTCNN_FaceDetection_TensorRT/README.md

 1) ./main

 ## Results
-The results will be like this in single image test mode:
+The result will be like this in single image test mode:

 ![single](https://github.com/PKUZHOU/MTCNN_TensorRT/blob/master/pictures/result.jpg)